zahramaroufi75/challenge_1/README.md

 __2.__   Modularity  :  Using RTOS makes coding to be done modularly.
 So it will be much easier to develop and reuse the code in the future.

-__3__    Team development upgrade : The task-based system allows separate designers and teams to work independently on different parts of their project
+__3.__    Team development upgrade : The task-based system allows separate designers and teams to work independently on different parts of their project

+__4.__    Easier testing : Modular work based development allows modular work based testing.

-__4.__   System efficiency is greatly improved.
+__5.__   System efficiency is greatly improved.